Signs of criticality in social explosions: Data

 \section{Data}

 We analysed four social movements which started online and were taken to the streets after the corresponding tweets went viral on Twitter.
 The first dataset involves a protest against Argentina's high tax rate, which took place between January 4 and 6, 2019.
 We found the two most used hashtags during the protest, which were `noaltarifazo' and `ruidazonacional'.
 Then, we prepared a list with all the users who tweeted at least one of those two hashtags between January 4 and 6, 2019; that is our universe of users.
-Finally, we collected all the hashtags posted by all the users in that list during that period; this is the data-set used for this event.
+Finally, we collected all the hashtags posted by all the users in that list during a broader period, which depends on the choice of the time windows ``before" and ``after" as we explain in the next section.

-The second data-set concerns an Argentinian protest against the government's justice reform plans on November 9 of the same year.
-Similarly, we analysed all the users whose tweets posted between November 9 and 11 contain either of the two hashtags: `9n' and `9ngranmarchaporlajusticia' (which were the most used hashtags in this event).
-Hence, the data-set for that event is composed of all the hashtags posted by those users between November 9 and 11, 2019.
+The second dataset concerns an Argentinian protest against the government's justice reform plans on November 9 of the same year.
+Similarly, we analysed all the users whose tweets posted on November 9 contain either of the two hashtags: `9n' and `9ngranmarchaporlajusticia' (which were the most used hashtags in this event).
+Again, the data-set for that event was collected in a broader period to cover also the time windows ``before" and ``after" defined in the next section.

 The third dataset we studied is the Spanish Indignados movement.
 Exasperated by the high unemployment rate, Spaniards demanded political, economic, and social reforms.
 There were intensive days of digital activities before the crucial moment when the Spanish Indignados movement - the 15th of May in 2011 - called to take the streets all over Spain.
 The dataset \cite{link2} gathers together tweets containing the seventy most popular hashtags of the event during the period from 25 April to 25 May, 2011.